Intermodal shipping adds capacity, cuts transportation costs and can reduce your emissions by up to 30% compared to over-the-road shipping.

-Though you can expect reliable, safe and cost-effective service on the rail, it is a different mode of transportation—understanding some of its nuances will help you avoid frustration and plan for success.
-Here are four important differences you should be aware of before shipping intermodal.
+Though you can expect reliable, safe, more eco-friendly and cost-effective service on the rail, it is a different mode of transportation — understanding some of its nuances will help you plan for success.

 When you ship freight full truckload, you have a comparatively high degree of control over the product.
 Need a re-route?
 Have your provider call the carrier.
 Truck breakdown?
 It’s relatively easy to source another one.
 Besides equipment failure, most delays are usually limited to minor traffic jams.